catalyst-cloud/catalystcloud-docs/source/tutorials/images/using-packer-to-build-custom-bootable-images-on-the-catalyst-cloud.rst

 This tutorial assumes that you have sourced an openrc file, as described at :ref:`source-rc-file`.
-This is required in order for the `OpenStack builder`_ to interact with the Catalyst Cloud image service.
+This is required in order for the `OpenStack builder`_ to interact with Catalyst Cloud image service.

 You will also need an appropriate security group to allow SSH access for the temporary build machine that Packer will create.